Dev-Emmyy/Dev-Emmyy/README.md

 # Hi there, I'm Emmanuel Ugochukwu! 👋

-I'm a passionate junior frontend developer dedicated to crafting delightful and user-friendly web experiences.
+I'm a passionate junior frontend developer learning backend and also dedicated to crafting delightful and user-friendly web experiences.
 My skills encompass a range of technologies, and I'm always eager to explore new tools and frameworks.

 ## 💻 Skills